BobBaylor/dropout/README.md

 that's it.

 It will print a signon date & time.
 Then it will slowly spin until it detects a dropout.
 Dropouts will show a date, time, and details of the dropout.

+## It doesn't work.
+I hate you!
+dropout uses f-strings so it won't work with python older than 3.6, I think.
+Feel free to contact me.
+Don't be surprised if I don't respond.